kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 Now comes time to test OpsWorks' ability to pull code from GitHub.
 OpsWorks provides some code you can use in your recipes to pull code from GitHub, using configuration from OpsWorks itself (which you set via the AWS Console).
 This isn't something that can easily be tested using Test Kitchen, so from here on out we're testing directly in OpsWorks, on our actual EC2 instance.
 OpsWorks makes it pretty easy to execute specific recipes via the console interface, which is what we'll be doing.

-For reference, here's the boilerplate from AWS:
+For reference, here's the boilerplate from AWS, meant to be copy-pasted directly into a deploy recipe.

 {% highlight python %}
 include_recipe 'deploy'